Yes, Outredgeous Lettuce and Not Outrageous Lettuce

 Good soil makes all the difference.
 We recommend our own soil blend or Fox Farms Coco Loco.

-After the plants start to grow, and the humidity dome is removed, we start bottom watering the lettuce tray.
+After the plants grow and the humidity dome is removed, we start bottom-watering the lettuce tray.

 The heavy-duty trays we use come from Bootstrap Farmer.
 We love these trays for their strength and durability.
 Check them out here.